syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ## Change first day of week

-Scheduler control will be rendered with `Sunday` as the first day of the week, but you can customize to any day by using `FirstDayOfWeek` property of `SfSchedule`.
+SfScheduler control will be rendered with `Sunday` as the first day of the week, but you can customize to any day by using `FirstDayOfWeek` property of `SfScheduler`.

 {% tabs %}
 {% highlight xaml %}